The headline to the article published by The Guardian online on February 26, 2003, read:

 (2) after you listen to her songs,

-you too will feel compelled to agree that her songs – delivered with an authoritative, yet poised and graceful, bluesy attitude – convey that same feeling of warmth, charm, quietude, comfort, appeal and enchanting satisfaction as those sung by Norah Jones.
+you too will feel compelled to agree that her superb repertoire of bluesy songs – delivered with an authoritative, yet poised and graceful, gritty attitude – convey that same feeling of warmth, charm, quietude, comfort, appeal and enchanting satisfaction as those sung by Norah Jones.

 A native of Harrisburg, Pennsylvania, Nina started her musical career at a young age, influenced by her musician father.